your5e/5e-srd-markdown/dnd/51/SRD_CC_v5.1.md

 #### Domain Spells

-Each domain has a list of spells—its domain spells that you gain at the cleric levels noted in the domain description.
+Each domain has a list of spells — its domain spells that you gain at the cleric levels noted in the domain description.
 Once you gain a domain spell, you always have it prepared, and it doesn't count against the number of spells you can prepare each day.

 If you have a domain spell that doesn't appear on the cleric spell list, the spell is nonetheless a cleric spell for you.